 In the early 1990’s Beatrice Breeze, a longtime supporter, made a large contribution to HSIMC with the stipulation that her donation be used to purchase property for a shelter that would serve both the communities of Willits and Ukiah.
 The property at 9700 Uva Drive in Redwood Valley was acquired and the shelter was opened in 1993.

-Maintaining the shelter has met with some challenges over the years but the determination of staff, volunteers and HSIMC membership has carried the day.
+Maintaining the shelter has come with some challenges over the years.
+The determination of staff, volunteers and HSIMC membership has carried the day!
 Time and time again the community stepped up when necessary to support THEIR humane society.

-Our membership is critical to our monthly sustainability.
-Although annually we hold five major fundraisers and receive generous support from individuals and businesses in our community, it is always a struggle to stay within our budget.
-The shelter takes in, cares for and adopts out an average of 300 dogs and 400 cats each year.
-Most of the dogs are surrendered by their owners but we also transfer in many dogs from shelters and rescues that are faced with over-crowding and need our assistance.
+Memberships are critical to our monthly sustainability.
+Although annually we hold five major fundraisers and receive generous support from individuals and businesses in our community, it is always a struggle.
+The shelter takes in, cares for and adopts out an average of 500 dogs and 500 cats each year.
+Dogs come from owners unable to care for them and we also transfer in many dogs from shelters and rescues that are faced with over-crowding and need our assistance.
 The majority of the cats that come to the shelter actually arrive as stray litters of kittens that Good Samaritans bring to the shelter.
 We also assist a large number of community members who are faced with the difficult decision of surrendering their adult cat.
 We want to continue assisting as many displaced animals as possible.
-Membership is one way you can help us do so.
+Membership is one way you can help us.

 Just another sweet little four legged love....
 Toys are delicious!